 Moliere spoke to the actors and explained the things they should look out for during their performance in order to paint their characters perfectly.
 He talked to everyone but La Grange.

-De Croisy played the role of the poet and he had to be pretentious and careful about making an accent on every syllable, pronouncing everything and sticking to the grammar rules.
+De Croisy played the role of the poet and he had to be pretentious and careful about making an accent on every syllable, pronouncing everything, and sticking to the grammar rules.

-Brecourt played a prestigious man who had to have a good posture, natural voice and use gestures as little as possible.
+Brecourt played a prestigious man who had to have a good posture, natural voice, and use gestures as little as possible.

-Miss Bejart played a role of a woman that thinks she is entitled to do anything because she is pure.
+Miss Bejart played the role of a woman that thinks she is entitled to do anything because she is pure.
 That type of woman checked everyone out from head to toe and thought no virtue can even come close to her purity.

 Miss Du Croisy played a woman that wanted to be gentle and kind to everyone but she managed to gossip about everyone at the same time.